-The connection required for OSC is only a network cable.
-The OSC messages can also go over WiFi, but in the case of the Orgelpark you would need to bring your own WiFi router for that.
 As OSC is a network protocol it shares the same pros and cons with other network-based solutions, in particular one we all know quite well; the internet.
 The speed of the OSC connection depends entirely on the network speed itself, and can be influenced by other programs and/or computers using the network.
 There is no guaranteed speed for a message to travel between sender and receiver, although in the case of a wired network with little traffic there shouldn't be any perceivable latency or difference in timing.
 Things get different at high traffic, and this traffic can also be caused by sending many OSC messages at the same time.
 At a certain point the network traffic will stall and you will get the typical stuttering that also happens with YouTube clips playing on slow WiFi.
 Also, there is no 100% guarantee that all your messages will arrive at the receiver.
-Furthermore, the order in which messages are sent can be lost on the way, causing a message that was sent before another one to actually arrive after it.
-This is because of the asynchronous nature of network systems.
 As said, these problems only occur in situations where there is much network traffic.
 It is usually advised to do OSC communication on a network that isn't connected to the internet, to make sure the only thing that travels through the network cables is actual OSC messages.
 And, if you intend to do really fast things or a send a lot of messages, beware of the fact that some may arrive later or not at all, and that timing in such cases may become less tight.
 That said, the speed of OSC messages in the case of the system at the Orgelpark exceeds that of MIDI by a large factor.
-More info about OSC can be found at: http://opensoundcontrol.org/